 Skeptics could argue that aircraft carries in recent years have been funded through incremental funding rather than allowing the Navy's shipbuilding budget to "spike" upward in a single year, and that increasing the shipbuilding budget significantly for a period of about 15 years to accommodate the SSBN(X) program would not be the same as allowing the shipbuilding budget to spike upward for a single year.
-Skeptics could also argue that increasing the shipbuilding budget could reduce funding for other Navy programs, such as aircraft procurement programs, and that such reductions could reduce the Navy's ability to carry out its other missions.
+Skeptics could also argue that unless the Navy's overall budget were increased, increasing the Navy's shipbuilding account would require reducing funding for other Navy programs, such as aircraft procurement programs, and that such reductions could reduce the Navy's ability to carry out its other missions.